 - Provided access for boys and girls in Grades 1 and 2 to clear learning standards

-CIDA focuses on increasing the participation of vulnerable populations in economic development through market-driven skills for employment programs and effective corporate social responsibility initiatives for the sustainable well-being of communities.
-CIDA also supports the Government of Peru's decentralization reform by strengthening the capacity of regional governments to plan and deliver equitable and inclusive public services to their citizens and to sustainably develop the extractive and natural resources sector (especially mining).
+Canada supports efforts to increase the participation of vulnerable populations in economic development through market-driven skills for employment programs and effective corporate social responsibility initiatives for the sustainable well-being of communities.
+Canada also supports the Government of Peru's decentralization reform by strengthening the capacity of regional governments to plan and deliver equitable and inclusive public services to their citizens and to sustainably develop the extractive and natural resources sector (especially mining).

 Key anticipated results

 - Increased participation of small and medium-sized enterprises in the formal economy through training and access to credit